USEPA/ejscreen-multisite-open/README.md

 raster grid of population estimates rather than the Census Block counts currently used for buffering and weighting block group scores for partially included block groups.

+## Disclaimer

+The United States Environmental Protection Agency (EPA) GitHub project code is provided on an “as is” basis and the user assumes responsibility for its use.
+EPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
+The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.